 Class teachers and all adults who work with children in school constantly monitor the progress of the children in their class.
 Where they or another adult who supports a particular child has a concern about progress this will be discussed with the parents and sometimes other members of staff (the Inclusion Leader, Leadership team) as appropriate.
-Class review meetings are held termly with class teachers and the leadership team.
-Where a lack of or slower progress is identified provision will be put in place to address this.
-Children may be placed on silver level (pre SEND) or gold level (SEND) as appropriate and a personal school support plan will be drawn up.
+Pupil progress meetings are held half termly with class teachers and the leadership team.
+Where a lack of or slower progress is identified, class teachers, with support from the inclusion team, will plan to address this.
+This may be differentiation in class, or additional provision, out of class.
+Children may be placed on silver level (pre SEND) or gold level (SEND) as appropriate and a personal school support plan will be drawn up for those children gold level (SEND).
 In the case of children at gold level, parents will be invited to meet with the class teacher and Inclusion Leader to work together to produce the gold personalised school support plan.